Med. Sci Res., 1991 19, 827-828

 Introduction: Silybin is the main active component of silymarin, a standardized extract from the seeds of Silybum marianum Gaertn.
-(Siliphos®) is a complex between silybin and sunflower phosphatidylcholine, which exerts protective effects against hepatic lesions induced by toxic agents such as alcohol and phalloidin (1,2).
+(Siliphos®) is a complex between silybin and soybean phosphatidylcholine, which exerts protective effects against hepatic lesions induced by toxic agents such as alcohol and phalloidin (1,2).

 The data obtained in cirrhotic patients after multiple doses of IdB 1016 (Siliphos®) did not show significant differences from those reported after a single dose.
 They clearly show that the drug does not accumulate in cirrhotic patients.